dotdott/dotdott/README.md

 ### Hello, I'm Gabriel, 22 yo 👋
-- I'm new to programming and I learn by reading Docs, Googling, Practing & Checking how other people code.
+- **Front-end dev** learning by reading Docs, Googling, Practing & Checking how other people code.

-- I'm currently improving my React+TypeScript skills, and I plan to start learning SQL & NextJS.

 - All content of my repository is made by ***me*** from the scratch.
 But I may have take some inspiration somewhere.

 ### Skills I'm improving